Propyl propanoate

 Propyl propanoate (also known as propyl propionate and n-propyl propionate) is the organic compound with the molecular formula C_{6}H_{12}O_{2}.
 It is the ester of propanol and propionic acid.
 Like most esters, propyl propanoate is a colorless liquid with a fruity odor.
-The scent of propyl propionate is described as a chemically tinged pineapple or pear.
+The scent of propyl propanoate is described as sharp, chemical, pungent, sweet, fruity, pineapple, winey.
 It is used in perfumery and as a solvent.
 The refractive index at 20 °C is 1.393.

 Because propyl propanoate is a low-odor, moderately volatile ester solvent that is not a hazardous air pollutant (HAP), with good solvent activity and versatility, it is considered a safer substitute for toluene.